Lashaka/Phish-Eater/README.md

 # Phish-Eater
-a script that gets a phishing website and submits a lot of false data forms with random data
+a script that gets a phishing website link and submits a lot of false data forms with random credit card and personal data to false Scammers